Anushka Sharma, Virat Kohli announce birth of baby boy

-The Norwegian had nine shots but scored no goals for the first time in his Manchester City career before Rodri's late strike levelled the match

-Star Indian batsman Virat Kohli and his actress wife Anushka Sharma have been blessed with a baby boy.
+From Dolce & Gabbana's pop-up to fashion events, there are several things to check out in the upcoming days

-Anushka Sharma posted on social media on Tuesday that they welcomed their second child Akaay on February 15.
+Power couple Anushka Sharma and Virat Kohli on Tuesday evening announced the birth of their baby boy.
+The Indian actress posted on social media that they welcomed their second child Akaay on February 15.

 "With abundant happiness and our hearts full of love, we are pleased to inform everyone that on 15th February, we welcomed our baby boy Akaay & Vamika's little brother into this world!
 We seek your blessings and good wishes in this beautiful time in our lives.
 We request you to kindly respect our privacy at this time.
 Love & Gratitude.
-Virat & Anushka," Anuskha posted.
+Virat & Anushka," the couple posted on Instagram.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.